HFUU Policy Statement

 - Land Access & Living on Farms

-- Funding of Government Efforts that support Hawaii's Family Farmers
+- Government Efforts that support Hawaii's Family Farmers

 - Research & Extension